An Epic, By-the-Numbers Post on America’s Favorite Unofficial Winter Holiday - The Super Bowl

 There were thousands of posts about Beyoncé after her halftime performance at Super Bowl 50, and thousands of Lady Gaga posts in the days following her halftime performance at Super Bowl LI.
-The screenshot below is a picture of Jenn De La Torre’s (@delajenn) Halloween costume.
-She’s dressed like Gaga dressed during the second half of her Super Bowl LI performance.
+And how can we forget all the #JusticeForJanet posts after Justin Timberlake’s performance at Super Bowl LII?

-After the halftime show, the reviews start pouring in on Instagram - of the performance, of the outfit, of the hair, of the makeup.
+Even in the midst of all the halftime show woes, reviews will undoubtedly begin to pour in Instagram - of the performance, of the outfit, of the hair, of the makeup.
 And that’s where marketers can capitalize.

 For the 6.2 million folks who appeared and disappeared with Lady Gaga, they are a demographic that can be courted by brands in the days leading up to the big performance.

-For instance, a beauty company could partner with several expert makeup artists who have the skill to recreate Gaga’s look with whatever tools they already have in their studios and live stream the transformation immediately following the performance.
+For instance, a beauty company could partner with several expert makeup artists who have the skill to recreate celebrities’ looks with whatever tools they already have in their studios and live stream the transformation immediately following the performance.
 The influencer who comes the closest wins something cool.

-Or a brand may instead decide to give prizes to followers whose self-makeover looks the most like Gaga and is the most dramatic transformation from the way they normally look.
+Brands may instead decide to give prizes to followers whose self-makeover is the most creative, or most dramatic transformation from the way they normally look.
 A contest like this could just as easily be sponsored by a skin care company as it can by a makeup brand or a wig company.

 Again, the point is the make the best use of the conversation already happening on social.

 Snacks for the Long Game